 In 1960, the group had morphed into the “Beatals”, then the “Silver Beetles” and finally the “Beatles”.

-Then in 1963, the Beatles' song “I Want to Hold Your Hand” was being played on the radio in America and what was called the “British Invasion” followed.
+Then in 1963, the Beatles' song “I Want to Hold Your Hand” began playing on the radio in America and the “British Invasion” followed.
 The Beatles were a big hit.